-Over the years and literally reeling in enough line to go to China and back it finally dawned on me the importance of reel size.
+Over the years and literally reeling in enough line to go to China and back it finally dawned on me the importance of reel capacity or size.
 As fishing on the Great Lakes continues to evolve more and more, equipment is becoming more readily available to enhance the fishing experience by making it easier.
 And it just plain feels better, too!

 This year we have added several additions to our fishing arsenal.
 New this year aboard Ace Charters you will find larger capacity level wind reels manufactured by Shimano and Okuma (See pictures below).
 Specifically you will find changes made to our dipsey, rigger, and copper reels.
 Our 30 lb. wire dipseys are now on 700lc Shimano reels with upgraded tournament master drags installed.
 We actually tested these set-ups last year near the end of the season with excellent results.
 Many more of our younger clients were able to land giant Lake Ontario king salmon with minimum to no adult assistance.
 The light bulb inside my head lit right up.
 If the kids were finding it easier to battle huge Lake Ontario king salmon then so should the rest of us.